Benkralex/werwolf-app/README.md

-# This is an old Repository, the new backend moved to https://github.com/Benkralex/Werewolf-Backend.
-The new UI is comming if the backend is finished, it will be linked in the backend repo.
+# This is an old Repository, the new app moved to [https://github.com/Benkralex/Werewolf-Backend](https://github.com/Benkralex/Werewolf-App).

 # Werwolf App